The Pines Resident & Family Portal

 - Cohorting of staff, when possible.

-- Twice daily high-touch surface cleaning- changing disinfecting product to 1-minute contact
+- Twice daily high-touch surface cleaning- changing disinfecting product to 1-minute contact time

 We will continue to provide updates as we move through the outbreak.